AdElisium/fund/team.md

 ---
 Free ebook download: libgen.rs
 Recommended books:
 * Screw business as usual: turning capitalism into a force for good - Richard Branson
-* Zero to one - Peter Thiel
+* Influence - Robert Cialdini (THIS IS THE ONE)
+* High Output Management - Andrew Grove
 * The innovator's dilemma - Clayotn M Christensen
 * Crossing the chasm - Geoffrey A. Moore
 * Creativity Inc: Overcioming the unseen forces that stand in the way of true inspiration - Ed Catmull
 * Good to great - James Collins
 * Start with why - Simon Sinek
 * SuperBosses - Sydney Finkelstein
-* The lean startup - Eric ries
 * Hooked - Nir Eyal
 * The E-myth - Michael Gerber
 * The $100 Startup - Chris Guilolebeau